samyilin/dotfiles/README.md

    Having a dotfile that you can completely get rid of, including symlinks, is a useful and simple feature.

+## Assumptions

+There're very few assumptions here, but here are them:

+1. Bash is the default shell on the system, or at least it can be found at /bin/bash.

+   This assumption is NOT true for MacOS, but true for any other good old Linux box.
+I don't use too much of it to really care.
+When I have to use MacOS, I will try to use more compliant options.
+2. Your .bash_aliases, .gitconfig, .tmux.conf or .vimrc is nonexistent.
+   This is true most of the times, but if not, then try to preserve your own copies before trying mine!.

 ## How to use